-Some of my executive clients share that they are attracted to government by the desire to improve service to the Canadian public in a more cost efficient way.
-They appreciate not being chained to quarterly results, allowing for more considered long term goal setting.
+Some of my executive clients share that they are attracted to the government by the desire to improve service to the Canadian public in a more cost-efficient way.
+They appreciate not being chained to quarterly results, allowing for more considered long-term goal setting.
 They complain, however, about their difficulties in transitioning from the private sector to the public sector.
 They are challenged by what they perceive as the inadequacies and ineffectiveness of public administration.
 Some have argued that government should adopt standard business practices.
 One client related that it took him a full year to transition from the private enterprise to his new public sector position.
 He had been hired chiefly due to his business expertise as a results-oriented executive.
 Once on the job, however, he found the corporate public sector culture averse to his management style.
 He concluded that he was failing.
 It took time and considerable self-awareness for him to understand that he would have to adapt his leadership approach to be successful in his new reality.
 Having worked in both the private and public sectors, I understand the challenges these executives face and the frustrations they feel.

 My experience coaching these clients has led me to reflect on the nature of leadership in the private sector and government.
 Leadership is unquestionably challenging in any environment.
 At the macro level, there are similarities in management practices between the two sectors.
 Both are comprised of organizations with diverse sizes, budgets and missions.
 And, their leaders have similar tasks, including:

 - Strategic planning and succession planning

 - Managing and motivating employees